UK interest rates to rise further but end of hiking cycle in sight

 Lloyds Banking Group, the UK’s biggest lender, said its customers who will be fixing to a mortgage deal over the rest of the year could face an average £360 increase in their monthly repayments.

-Laith Khalaf, head of investment analysis at AJ Bell, said: “The market is now expecting interest rates to top out at 5.75% or 6% by the end of the year, so has already pared back its bets from the height of inflationary panic when rates north of 6% were envisaged.
+Laith Khalaf, head of investment analysis at AJ Bell, said: “The market is now expecting interest rates to top out at 5.75 per cent or 6 per cent by the end of the year, so has already pared back its bets from the height of inflationary panic when rates north of 6 per cent were envisaged.

 “The Bank is still walking a tightrope though, as it tries to tame inflation without breaking the housing market.”